 Arvis Burl Henderson passed away at 10:37 p.m. on November 18, 2019, at Arlington Memorial Hospital, Arlington, Texas.
 Funeral services will be held at 10:00 a.m.
 Monday, November 25, 2019, at the Anglican Church of the Good Shepherd, 3355 West Beauregard Avenue, San Angelo, Texas, with interment to follow at Lawnhaven Memorial Gardens.
 In lieu of flowers, donations may be made to McDonald Observatory Memorial Donations, 3640 Dark Sky Drive, Fort Davis, Texas 79734.
 Services are under the direction of Shaffer Funeral Home/ Sherwood Way.

-To send flowers in memory of Arvis Burl Henderson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Arvis Burl Henderson, please visit our Heartfelt Sympathies Store.

 For 14-1/2 years Burl fought bravely against cancer.
 He never complained, never gave up, never stopped laughing.
 He was still making future plans until his last few days.